catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 As you can tell, by default security rules allow egress of all traffic, and allow no ingress of traffic.
 By adding additional rules, we can whitelist new types of traffic, coming from new IP addresses.
-Note that you can assign more than one security rules to an instance.
+Note that you can assign more than one security group to an instance.

 Select add rule.